Skip to content

 What is a Discord server?

 A Discord server is a community space where you can chat over text and voice with members of that server.
-Despite the name, you don't have to self-host your own server to make one—Discord handles that for you.
+Despite the name, you don't have to host your own server to make one—Discord handles that for you.
 Every server mainly consists of text and voice channels that you can organize by the topics you choose.
 If you know how to use Slack, think of it like a Slack workspace.

 What can you use a Discord server for?